-This week’s issue highlights the recent string of threats and provides principles of a creating a cyber-aware culture for your organization.
+This week’s issue highlights the recent string of threats and provides principles of a creating a cyber-aware culture for your organisation.

 COVID-19 executive cyber briefing: 13 May 2020 | Insider threats

-An insider is a person who has the potential to harm an organization for which they have inside knowledge or access.
-An insider threat can have a negative impact on any aspect of an organization, including employee and/or public safety, reputation, operations, finances, national security, and mission continuity.
+An insider is a person who has the potential to harm an organisation for which they have inside knowledge or access.
+An insider threat can have a negative impact on any aspect of an organisation, including employee and/or public safety, reputation, operations, finances, national security, and mission continuity.

-Read more about how organizations can better identify and prevent insider threat attacks.
+Read more about how organisations can better identify and prevent insider threat attacks.